willnet/yuba/README.md

 end
 ```

-- `.property` method register property to the class like ViewModel.
+- `.property` method registers property to the class like ViewModel.
 - `.call` invokes `#call` after assigning arguments as properties.
 - `#success?` returns `true` if you don't invoke `#fail!`